 You stop by a friend’s office, and his smart security system lets you know he’ll arrive in an hour.
 Need to book a public conference room that’s already been scheduled by another firm’s marketing team?
 Offer to pay them a fee and, once accepted, a smart transaction will automatically deliver a payment to their company account.

 With blockchain-verified digital identities, spatially logged data and virtually manifest information, business logistics take a fraction of the time, operations grow seamless and corporate data will be safer than ever.

 Or better yet, imagine precise and high-dexterity work environments populated with interactive annotations that guide an artisan, surgeon or engineer through meticulous handiwork.

-To address how VR and AR will affect the future of work, I’ve invited two rockstars to A360.
+To address how Virtual Reality and Augmented Reality will affect the future of work, I’ve invited two rockstars to A360.
 My friend Philip Rosedale, CEO of High Fidelity and the creator of Second Life, will address the VR side of the equation, and Magic Leap’s Omar Khan will offer us cutting-edge insights into the AR side.